opsdroid/opsdroid/docs/quickstart.md

 # Quickstart

-Follow these quick steps to learn the basics and get up and running with opsdroid.
+Follow these quick steps to learn the basics and get up and running with Opsdroid.

 ## Terminology

-There are a few terms you will need to be familiar with when using opsdroid.
+There are a few terms you will need to be familiar with when using Opsdroid.
 Here is a quick overview of the terms used in this document.

 - **Connector** - A module to connect to a chat service like Slack.